dorkbox/SystemTray/README.md

 We also cater to the *lowest-common-denominator* when it comes to system-tray/indicator functionality, and there are some features that we don't support.
-Specifically, **tooltips**.
-Rather a stupid decision, IMHO, but for more information why ask Mark Shuttleworth.
+Specifically: **tooltips**.
+Rather a stupid decision, IMHO, but for more information why, ask Mark Shuttleworth.
 See: https://bugs.launchpad.net/indicator-application/+bug/527458/comments/12

 ```